zknill/sqledge/README.md

 ## Postgres wire proxy

-SQLedge contains a postgres wire proxy, default on localhost:5433.
-This proxy uses the local sqlite database for reads, and forwards writes to the upstream postgres server.
+SQLedge contains a Postgres wire proxy, default on `localhost:5433`.
+This proxy uses the local SQlite database for reads, and forwards writes to the upstream Postgres server.

 ### Compatibility

 When running, the SQL statements interact with two databases; Postgres (for writes) and SQLite (for reads).

-The Postgres wire proxy (which forwards reads to SQLite) doesn't currently translate any of the SQL statements from Postgres query format/functions to SQLite format/functions.
+The Postgres wire proxy (which forwards reads to SQLite) doesn't currently translate any of the SQL statements from the Postgres query format/functions to the SQLite format/functions.
 Read queries issued against the Postgres wire proxy need to be compatible with SQLite directly.
-This is fine for simple `SELECT` queries, but you will have trouble with Postgres specific query functions or syntax.
+This is fine for simple `SELECT` queries, but you will have trouble with Postgres-specific query functions or syntax.

 ## Copy on startup